-- Of the four single-term technical electives, two must be Engineering Science and/or Engineering Design courses, and one elective must be an approved Science course. - (2) In addition to required courses, programs in Chemical Engineering offer considerable flexibility through electives to develop interdisciplinary interests or to study certain fields in depth.
-Subject only to feasibility of scheduling and course availability, a student may choose from technical elective courses offered by the Department or courses offered by other Departments.
+- (1) Of the five single-term technical electives, two must be Engineering Science and/or Engineering Design courses with a combined course weight of 7 units or more, and one elective must be an approved Chemistry course. - (2) In addition to required courses, programs in Chemical Engineering offer considerable flexibility through electives to develop interdisciplinary interests or to study certain fields in depth.
+Subject only to feasibility of scheduling and course availability, a student may choose from technical elective courses offered by the Department.